|

 Clothing

-When you’re choosing what clothes to wear, light-coloured clothes are ideal, as they will showcase the vibrant hues of Holi colours.
+When you’re choosing what clothes to wear, white or light-coloured clothes are ideal, as they will showcase the vibrant hues of Holi colours.
 White is a very common colour for people to wear for this reason.
-BUT I’d recommend wearing clothing that you don’t mind getting ruined by colour.
+But I’d recommend wearing clothing that you don’t mind getting ruined by colour.

 If you’re travelling to India during Holi, you can either bring clothes that you don’t mind getting stained from home or head out to the local markets in India for something to wear once you’re there.
 Definitely don’t wear anything expensive or delicate!